Questions You Should Ask If Your Doctor Prescribes Opioids

 How Long Will I Be Taking Them?

 Opioids are generally not a long-term solution, due to their addictive qualities.
 What’s more, patients will develop a tolerance to them over time, so that higher dosages become necessary to produce the same level of pain relief.
 It’s important to understand how long your doctor plans to have you on them and what his or her plan is to ween you off them.
-Opioid dosages must be tapered down in order to avoid withdrawal symptoms, and your doctor should provide you with a clear time frame for their usage.
+Opioid dosages must be tapered down to avoid withdrawal symptoms, and your doctor should provide you with a clear time frame for their usage.

 What Are The Potential Side Effects Of This Medication?